Press Room

 About the Cleveland Museum of Natural History

-The Cleveland Museum of Natural History illuminates the natural world and inspires visitors to engage with the scientific forces that shape their lives.
-Since its founding in 1920, the Museum has pioneered scientific research to advance knowledge across diverse fields of study and used its outstanding collections, which have grown to encompass more than five million artifacts and specimens, to engage the public with the dynamic connections between humans and the world around us.
+The Cleveland Museum of Natural History illuminates the world around us and inspires visitors to engage with the natural forces that shape their lives.
+Since its founding in 1920, the Museum has pioneered scientific research to advance knowledge across diverse fields of study and used its outstanding collections, which encompass millions of artifacts and specimens, to deepen the public’s understanding of the dynamic connections between humans and nature.
 Through its Natural Areas Program, the Museum stewards more than 11,000 acres of protected ecosystems across northern Ohio.
-A community gathering place, educational center, and research institution, CMNH is a vital resource that serves the Cleveland community and the nation.
+A community gathering place, educational center, and research institution, the Museum is a vital resource that serves Cleveland and the nation.
+For more information, visit CMNH.org.